jdede/inet-showcases/docs/visualizer/networknode/index.md

 `OMNeT++`'s 3D visualization is based on the open-source `OpenSceneGraph` (osg) and `osgEarth` libraries.
 These libraries offer high-level functionality, such as the ability of using 3D model files directly, accessing and rendering online map and satellite imagery data sources, and so on.
+In this showcase, we deal only with 3D models and we do not deal with maps.
+You can learn about osg maps in the <a href="https://inet.omnetpp.org/inet-showcases//visualizer/earth/" target="_blank">Visualizing Terrain and Urban Environment</a> showcase.

 By default, each node is represented by a 2D icon on the osg scene which is set in the display string of the node.
 If we want to replace the 2D icon to a 3D model,